 2. On Our Website.

 Identification Of Authors By Username.
-Greater Good offers opportunities for members to comment on content found in Greater Good and engage in dialogue with other users.
+The GGSC offers opportunities for members to comment on content found in Greater Good magazine and our other sites, and engage in dialogue with other users.
 This means that to some extent we depend on the contributions and actions of our members to improve the quality of the site experience.
 When you make a contribution to the site, you will be identified by your username as the author of that contribution.
 In these circumstances, we will only identify you by your username.
 Other than the username which can be entirely made up, in using our service, you are not required to provide or publicize any personally identifiable information in connection with your contributions and actions on our website.

 Site Statistics.
 As noted above, we may use information collected from our web log files to calculate and publish anonymous, non-personal, aggregate statistics that we believe our community is interested in viewing.
 For example, we may track and publish the total number of users who have viewed a particular web page.
 We publish this data in aggregate form only, and do not tie it to any personally identifiable information.